 The first rule of communicating is to eliminate confusion.

 Make things clear!
-When you throw a bunch of data up on a slide, you’re not making things more clear, you’re just adding confusion.
+When you throw a bunch of data up on a slide you’re not making things more clear, you’re just adding confusion.

 So you were forced to think long and hard about the design and content of each and every slide.

 You had to plan the flow of the presentation.
 You had to know the most important points and you were forced to boil it down until there was absolutely nothing else left.
-Then you’d cover the rest of the detials in your speech.
+Then you’d cover the rest of the details in your speech.

-We were forced to be good speakers.
+Presenters, back then, were forced to be good speech writers.

 Powerpoint makes it too easy to add slides and overwhelm people with charts and graphs.
 The technological tool has become a crutch that hobbles great communication.
 Got an idea?
 Just jump right into PowerPoint and start creating slides.